-When your coworker does something that gets under your skin, you have several responses available to you.
+When a friend, family member or coworker does something that gets under your skin, you have several responses available to you.

-5. You can get in the coworker’s face to demonstrate you’re not going to put up with that kind of behavior.
+- You can get in the person’s face to demonstrate you’re not going to put up with that kind of behavior.

 #6 has always been a tougher sell than #1.
 The objection usually goes something like this.